U.S.-China trade talks extended amid some signs of progress

 “The minimum baseline for judging whether this week is a success is whether they can have an in-depth conversation on those areas,” Kennedy said, adding that an announcement of another round of talks would be a positive outcome.

-Reporting by Michael Martina and Dominique Patton in Beijing and David Lawder and Susan Heavey in Washington; editing by Nick Macfie, Bernadette Baum, Peter Graff and Richard Chang
+Reporting by Michael Martina and Dominique Patton in Beijing and David Lawder and Susan Heavey in Washington; editing by Peter Graff, Richard Chang and Grant McCool